ILikeMyChickenBurnt/RandomWheel/README.md

 %APPDATA%\RandomWheel\audit.log
 ```

-Your settings (including custom sound preferences) are saved to:
+Your settings (including custom sound and branding logo preferences) are saved to:
 ```
 %APPDATA%\RandomWheel\settings.json
 ```